Dr Luis de Miranda, Annotated List of Publications

 Articles & chapters in refereed books

-(in press, 2017) ‘On the Concept of Creal: Ethical Promises of a Non-Teleological Creative Universal’, in The Dark Precursor: Deleuze and Artistic Research, ed.
+(2017) ‘On the Concept of Creal: Ethical Promises of a Non-Teleological Creative Universal’, in The Dark Precursor: Deleuze and Artistic Research, ed.
 Paulo de Assis & Paolo Giudic.
 Louvain: Leuven University Press.

 (2016) ‘We, Anthrobot: Learning From Human Forms of Interaction and Esprit de Corps to Develop More Diverse Social Robotics’, in What Social Robots Can and Should do.
 Amsterdam: IOS Press.
 With Dr. Ram Rammamorthy and Dr. Michael Rovatsos.